What is it

 But before someone reforms his concepts to fit neurological explanations, he must first accept the explanations, and Patricia's theory is far from uncontroversial.

 After presenting her view, Patricia goes on to respond to many challenges and objections from the hosts and from many callers.
 John points out that our faulty intuitions about our minds are among the mental phenomena neuroscience has to explain.
 Ken and callers give voice to the objection from subjectivity: mental facts are only knowable subjectively, through introspection, and the objective facts of a science cannot hope to capture them.

-- Roving Philosophical Reporter (seek to 5:03): Novella carpenter investigates neuroscience's place in the courtroom.
+- Roving Philosophical Report (seek to 5:03): Novella Carpenter investigates neuroscience's place in the courtroom.
 Brain scans are often brought in as a means of avoiding the death penalty.
 Is the mind in danger of losing agency?
 Can your brain make you do something?
 What does this do to our idea of punishment?

-- Conundrum (seek to 47:20): Holly from Australia wonders whether she should attempt to uphold a law that is in her own interest, if she also thinks the law is unjust.
+- Conundrum (seek to 47:20): Holly from Queenscliff, Australia wonders whether she should attempt to report infractions against a law that serves her own interests, if she also thinks the law is unjust.